 Members of our Psychology department have developed a seven-day intervention manual for use with displaced young people in late childhood and early adolescence living in refugee camps, in direct response to needs highlighted by NGOs working in and children living in refugee camps.

 Sensitivity to School

-This project involving SBCS Professor of Developmental Psychology Michael Pluess, and Dr Francesca Lionetti aims to develop new measures of child sensitivity and to observe sensitive children’s development in the first two years of primary school.
+This project involving SBCS Professor of Developmental Psychology Michael Pluess, Dr Francesca Lionetti, and PhD student Jenni Kähkönen aims to develop new measures of child sensitivity and to observe sensitive children’s development in the first two years of primary school.
 The new measures will enable both teachers and educational psychologists to reliably assess children’s sensitivity.

-An Italian version of the study can be viewed here.
+An Italian version for a related study in Switzerland can be viewed here.